zigzap/zap/README.md

 ## Most FAQ:

 ### Zap uses the latest stable zig release (0.11.0) for a reason.
 So you don't have to keep up with frequent breaking changes.
 It's an "LTS feature".
 If you want to use zig master, use the `zig-0.12.0` branch but be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
-If you know what you are doing, that shouldn't stop you using it with zig master though.
+If you know what you are doing, that shouldn't stop you from using it with zig master though.

 - Q: **Where is the API documentation?**
     - A: Docs are a work in progress.
 You can check them out [here](https://zigzap.org/zap).
 The docs are based on the `zig-0.12.0` branch but apply to the current release (zig 0.11.0), too.